Article's Content

 Comprehensiveness

 Depth of content is crucial.
 Google prefers pages that thoroughly cover a topic, providing comprehensive information that leaves no question unanswered.
-Structure your content with clear subheadings, bullet points, and tables where appropriate to enhance readability and make it easier for users (and search engines) to find the information they need.
+Structure your content to improve scannability and make it easy to see how you’re covering everything.
+Here are a few elements to use:

 Including related keywords and subtopics can also help to signal the thoroughness of your content to search engines.
 For example, if you’re writing an article about flathead screwdrivers, don’t just include information about them.
 A lot of people will want to know the differences and comparisons between flathead and Phillips screwdrivers, so even information that may not seem immediately relevant is important for a fully comprehensive article.